ixvu/w4111_wiki/Entity-Relationship-Modeling.md

 Attributes should be invariant to time so that your database will not goes wrong in the future.
 So “age” is a subtle bug in this example.

-2. Relationships and Relationships Set
+###Basics for ER Modeling - Relationships and Relationships Set
    * Relationships:
 Association between 2 or more entities.
 E.g. Alice is taking Intro to Databases.
    * Relationship Set: